stigcq/livefeed-api/README.md

 Contains a clientside implementation under work.
 Viewable here http://3.121.5.61/example/
 It is a static html/js which can be deployed on any webserver.
 The API backend is run as a background process on my lightsail mean stack.
-It might crash if theres errors since they are thrown.
-Create user, login and posting messages works.
-Commenting should also work now, though there might be bugs.
-Add media and set avatar works in the api, but not clientside demo yet (and use curl to invoke them).

 ### To setup the client on own server
 1. Upload content of example folder to a webhost, including js and css folders.